benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 Firstly, Why Promise?
 It was designed for Asynchronous Programming.
 [Event Loop](/blog/2021/callback-js/) and [Callback](/blog/2021/eventloop-js/) function is the base of Asychronous Programming in JS.
 Promise is built on top of these and It make using callback easier.

+If you have no idea of Asynchronous Programming, check [here](/blog/2021/Asynchronous-js/) first.

+When you are coding Asynchrony, a common need is to execute two or more asynchronous operations back to back.
+You will lost yourself easily if just using callback.
+JS create Promise which will make your day easier.

 > ##### My Definition
 >
 > A promise si an OBJECT which represents the completion of an asynchronous function.
 It accomplishes the same basic goal as a callback function, but with many additional features and a more readable syntax.
 {: .block-warning}

-The main points of understanding promise are understanding the `then()` function logic.

 Now, let's define some concepts, after that, we will consume these concepts from some examples.

+The main points of understanding promise are
+- understanding the `then()` function logic.
+- understanding chaining logic.

 ## Understand then()